 If you are interested in using google sketchup (free program) for your own shed designs, I highly recommend some great books written by Dennis Fukai of insitebuilders.com

-The two books that I used that really helped me understand google sketchup better are the following: (from amazon.com)
+The two books that I used that really helped me understand google sketchup ( now known as Trimble sketchup) better are the following: (from amazon.com)